pwckr/budgets/README.md

 ### 11. Functional Programming
 For the functional programming part I chose to play with the [Rust language](https://www.rust-lang.org) because of its high performance and increasing demand in the industry.
 If you have installed rust, you may run the `functional` file in the terminal with `./functional`.
 The code can be found [here](https://github.com/pwckr/budgets/blob/main/functional.rs)

-Task description:

-Prove that you have covered all functional aspects in your code as:
-- only final data structures
-- (mostly) side-effect-free functions
-- the use of higher-order functions
-- functions as parameters and return values
-- use closures / anonymous functions
-- You can also do it outside of your project.
-Even in other languages such as F#, Clojure, Julia, etc.